dhanya-boby/opennms-tutorials-1/session2/Exercise-2-service-monitoring1.md

 ## Monitoring with OpenNMS

 OpenNMS can monitor the load balancer, each of the word press servers and the state of the database.

+browse to http://localhost:8980/opennms and login using user:admin password:admin

+Go to hte requistions page and inspect the test-wordpress.xml requisition.
+Synchronise this requisition and see each of the servers in the nodes page

+## Business Service Monitoring